NATRONA COUNTY HIGH SCHOOL

 Natrona County High School takes pride in the excellence students give to their academics.
 Numerous NC students have earned IB Diplomas and Certificates and many a National Merit Scholar has graduated from this historic institution.

-Fine and Performing Arts
+Fine & Performing Arts

-Fine and Visual Arts
+Fine & Visual Arts

 FINE AND PERFORMING ARTS